marevol/gym-starter-kit/README.md

 ### Create Your Agent

 Gym Starter Kit runs your agent in OpenAI Gym.
-For example, the following agent is written in my\_agent.py:
+For example, you can write the following agent in my\_agent.py:

     class MyAgent(object):
         def __init__(self, action_space):